-Roasted acorn squash hummus is vegan, vegetarian, and low-calorie.
+Roasted acorn squash hummus is vegan, gluten-free, and low-calorie.
 It’s a creamy delicious snack that’s packed with protein that everyone will love!

 Acorn Squash Hummus

 Acorn squash is my absolute favorite squash!
 It has such a creamy texture and sweet flavor.
 I love to roast slices of acorn squash as a side dish or make acorn squash soup– It’s so tasty!

 I love hummus too, so, why not make acorn squash hummus?